jkao1/mks22/finalproj/README.md

 ###Ideas
 ###To-dos
 - add units of measurement
+- food

 ###Problems
-- there is no nutrition sheet for Frappuccinos
+- there is no nutrition sheet for Frappuccinos, Sodas
 - product_type="food" title always appears with "?foodZone=9999" at the end

 ###Notes